 This is a nice looking set and a great tie into the Rebels show.
 The big thing that sets it apart is that in addition to the Gozanti, the set went the extra mile and included the four TIEs the Gozanti can carry.
 That little bit extra not only makes it a find display piece but gives it a ton of playability, making it great for adults and kids.

 This is, without a doubt, the Holy Grail of LEGO Star Wars sets.
 At a staggering 7541 pieces, it was billed at the time as the largest ever LEGO set.
-It’s a missive, too scale, full detailed replica of the Falcon.
-It’s got detailed interior sections and can be built as either the OT Falcon or the Sequel Trilogy ship.
+It’s a missive, to-scale, full detailed replica of the Falcon.
+The set has got detailed interior sections and can be built as either the OT Falcon or the Sequel Trilogy ship.
 It’s a monster to build (Adam Savage and his team took more than 10 hours).
 I don’t have more words for this thing.

 30383-1: Naboo Starfighter-2019

 Again sometimes small things are the best.
 The Naboo Starfighter is a sleek looking ship and this little guy is a nice micro representation of it.
 At only $4, its a real steal and just small enough to fiddle with in an off-hand or get a few for your kids to battle with.
 I cursed the BOLS office with one and enjoy the winces I get every time I swoop it around our computers yelling, “NOW THIS IS PODRACING.”